SimonOuellette35/OODGenARC-AGI/README.md

 Name it: model_full.pth

+Initial setup:

 * clone https://github.com/simonouellette35/GridCoder2024
 * git checkout experiment/gridcoder2_paper

+To train from scratch:
 * in OODGenARC-AGI/generate_toy_data.py, set the VERSION constant to 1
 * generate training data using: python generate_toy_data.py
 * move these training.json and validation.json files to the GridCoder2024 repo folder.
 * inside the GridCoder2024 repo folder: python train_gridcoder2_format.py

+To evaluate GridCoder 1 on OOD tasks:
 * run: python test_gridcoder.py --task alpha_POC --dataset ood_data1.json
-* repeat the above line for all tasks from ood_data1 to ood_data7
+* repeat the above line for all tasks from ood_data1 to ood_data7.
+These are the ood_data files found in this OODGenARC-AGI repo.